davidpcahill/ouroboros/README.md

 - `Scheduling`: Set the interval between experiment cycles
 - `Experiment`: Configure the maximum number of actions and time limit for each experiment

-## New Features

-- Google Search: The AI can now perform Google searches using the `[GOOGLE]` action if the Google API key and CSE ID are configured.
-- Webpage Loading: The AI can load and summarize webpage content using the `[LOADURL]` action.

-These features allow the AI to conduct internet research and gather information to enhance its experiments and decision-making process.

 ## Project Structure

 - `ouroboros.py`: Main script containing the Ouroboros system